 - They’re one-sided goals.
 They’re all about you, not your audience.

-Instead, give your blog post a laser-focused call to action.
-Design your CTA to do two things: move your audience toward more engagement, and meet a specific need of your organization.
+Instead, laser-focus your blog on your audience.
+Then your CTA will do two things: move your audience toward more engagement, and meet a specific need of your organization.
 Read on to find out how.

 Ask your audience to engage

 Your readers engage with you in stages.
 So target some of them (an audience segment) at a particular stage of their journey, then ask yourself, “What do I want these readers to do next?”